Contact

 About Bethany Gibbs

-Dr. Bethany Barone Gibbs is trained in cardiovascular and physical activity epidemiology and studies the prevention and treatment of cardiometabolic disease through healthy lifestyle behaviors.
+Dr. Bethany Barone Gibbs joined the department in 2022 and is trained in cardiovascular and physical activity epidemiology and studies the prevention and treatment of cardiometabolic disease through healthy lifestyle behaviors in special populations.

 Positions